gandhiyakshi123/All-Things-Movies-and-TV-App/README.md

 ● When a card within the gallery control is clicked, a detailed view of the selected movie or tv title is displayed.
 You can see the additional information in this ‘detail’ view.

+● The app is accessibility compliant to WCAG 2.0 Level AA (as much as the Power Platform will support out of the box).

 ● Authenticated users (those I have shared the app with) can search and add a new movie or tv series to the existing default list.
 The App will remember the user's additions and allow the user to remove the movie or tv series at a later date.